john-dupuy/mongodb-backup/README.md

 ## Overview

-The MongoDB backup uses the 'scheduledjob' functionality of OpenShift to start a pod in regular intervals.
+The MongoDB backup uses the 'cronjob' functionality of OpenShift to start a pod in regular intervals.
 The pod dumps the database to a persistent volume and exits.

 This tool uses an existing container (RedHat MongoDB container) and overrides its command.
 There is no need to build a container.